JomiWusu/Buisness-IT-Infrastructure/README.md

 Virtualized Windows server and network environment built in Hyper-V. I simulated a coporate environment demonstrating real-world it support and admin skills.

 ---
+- Assigned IPS configured DHCP for PCs and verified connectivity using ping
 - Configured Active Directory Domain Services
 - Creating and managing user accounts and groups
 - Testing network connectivity
+- Setup file sharing and permissions for server
-- Setting up DNS and DHCP for IP assignment
+- Setting up DNS for internal name resolution and DHCP for IP assignment
 - Configured multiple Remote Desktop connections to access my server
 ---

 ## Server01 IP Configuration